zostay/ghost/README.md

 The secondary secret keepers exist to provide additional services on top of another secret keeper store.
 Here is a list of secondary keepers that are provided.

  * `cache` - The cache secret keeper is based on the memory secret keeper and wraps some other keeper.
 Whenever the keeper is used for getting a secret, the secret is saved locally.
 A `cache` keeper does not permit any write operations except delete, which just deletes a secret from the cache.
 It does not delete the secret from the wrapped store.
-This is another keeper that is not much use outside of either the ghost service or embedded application.
+This is another keeper that is not much use outside the ghost service or embedded application.
  * `router` - The router secret keeper combined other secret keepers into a single logical keeper.
 It uses location as the means by which to decide which keeper to use when getting and storing secrets.
 If a location that does not match any of the configured routes is used, then a default keeper is used to store that secret.
  * `seq` - The sequential secret keeper combines multiple secret keepers into a single logical keeper.
 When getting secrets, each keeper is checked for that secret in turn and the first secret found to match is returned.
 When setting, only the first secret keeper in the sequence is modified.